What issues can counselling help you with?

 Counselling can help you with a huge range of issues such as;

-For more information, feel free to call me or you can find some information under the counselling page which you can read at your own leisure.
+For more information, feel free to call me on 07402 251 230 or visit the counselling service page here which you can read at your own leisure

 How do I start with a counsellor/psychotherapist?

 You can phone on 07402 251 230 or email me and I will be happy to discuss with you whether counselling is suitable for you.